quat1024/garden/garden/now/index.md

 # Now

 Yet another netizen's "now" page which will fall out-of-date within two weeks.
-As if you cared about what I'm up to anyway!

 ## Jul 16, 2025

 Went to Anthrocon.
 It was good!
 I need more time/energy to collect thoughts.

 The monorepo continues to shamble along.
-The config API is mostly complete (or at least "good enough").
-I developed a few small mods inside it, but can't release them yet because mixin refmaps are a big problem.
-Have some ideas to work around it though.
-I also need to organize the code a little better.
+The config API I was cooking is mostly complete (or at least "good enough").
+I developed a few small mods inside it, but can't release them yet because mixin refmaps are a big problem, have some ideas to work around it though.
+I also need to organize the buildscript code a little better.
+Again.

+It feels like the monorepo is a place I'll find many of the right ideas for toybox (my attempt to burn modded minecraft tooling to the ground).
+Having a real project that forces me to work piecemeal isn't a bad way to find out what pieces I need for the meal.

 Lately I've been feeling physically tired without much motivation to work on it though.
 I played video games on my DS and watched youtube videos and largely feel like I wasted my time.
+My back hurts.

 ## Jul 1, 2025